 Multi-Week Classes

 Our classes meet once a week for 2.5 hours each week.
-March/April classes are posted below.
+May/June classes will be posted for signups on Monday, April 7th at noon.
+Classes will start April 28th.

 What Makes Us Different?